agentflows/agentflows.github.io/visualization/example_1/example.md

 ### Step 2: Command from Command Generator

 **Analysis:**
-The task requires detecting and counting the number of baseballs in a given image using the Object_Detector_Tool.
+The task requires detecting and counting the number of baseballs in a given image using the `Object_Detector_Tool`.
 The image path is provided, and the context suggests that the image contains baseballs.
 The tool's metadata indicates that it requires an image path and a list of labels to detect.
 The label relevant to our task is 'baseball'.
 The tool also allows setting a confidence threshold, model size, and padding, but these are optional.
 For this task, we will use the default values for these optional parameters.

 **Explanation:**
-The command is constructed to use the Object_Detector_Tool to detect baseballs in the specified image.
+The command is constructed to use the `Object_Detector_Tool` to detect baseballs in the specified image.
 We provide the image path and a list containing the label 'baseball' to focus the detection on baseballs.
 The default values for threshold, model size, and padding are used, as they are not specified in the task requirements.
 This setup will allow the tool to detect and count the baseballs in the image.

 **Command:**